Are you tired of getting changed, huddled over trying not to hit the damp roof of your tent?

 Like other instant cabin tents, this model can be set up quickly and efficiently like the CORE 9-Person model.
 Although, this is slightly less impressive as the CORE tent has more poles and is larger.

 A disappointing feature of this tent is the fact that the peak height of the tent doesn’t even reach five feet.
-One of the advantages that cabin tents offer is roomy headspace but this QOMOTOP model doesn’t hit the standard we’d expect.
+One of the advantages that a cabin tent offers is roomy headspace but this QOMOTOP model doesn’t hit the standard we’d expect.

 This tent scored a hydrostatic rating of 600mm similar to other models on this list.
 But reviews from users suggest that the overall ability of this tent to keep the rain out is poorer than, for example, the CORE.